indexed-xyz/docs/docs/README.md

 The Indexed Dataset is a permanently free, public domain, [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) licensed dataset for doing analysis on near real-time data on blockchains.
 The dataset is backed by an alliance of web3 and cloud organizations with the goal of providing a way to easily analyze data from your laptop or servers without being locked into any specific cloud.

+The dataset offers both raw blocks, logs, transactions, decoded logs.
+At launch, the ethereum blockchain is **93% decoded**, most logs have corresponding event signatures and event parameters in human-readable format.

 The data is kept up to date with the goal of under ten minutes refresh.
-While not real-time enough for gaming use cases, it is fast enough to support a wide range of analyses and features.
+While not real-time enough for some use cases, it is fast enough to support a wide range of analyses and features.

 The data is fully available and exportable, hosted on Cloudflare R2.
 The data is stored in the [parquet](https://parquet.apache.org/) format, and once downloaded, can be directly accessed through tools like [pandas](https://pandas.pydata.org/), [duckdb](https://duckdb.org/), and more.